Personal computer: Portable

+Luggable

 The potential utility of portable computers was apparent early on.
 Alan Kay described the Dynabook in 1972, but no hardware was developed.
 The Xerox NoteTaker was produced in a very small experimental batch around 1978.
 In 1975, the IBM 5100 could be fit into a transport case, making it a portable computer, but it weighed about 50 pounds.
+Such early portable computers were termed luggables by journalists owing to their heft.

 Before the introduction of the IBM PC, portable computers consisting of a processor, display, disk drives and keyboard, in a suit-case style portable housing, allowed users to bring a computer home from the office or to take notes at a classroom.
 Examples include the Osborne 1 and Kaypro; and the Commodore SX-64.
 These machines were AC-powered and included a small CRT display screen.
 The form factor was intended to allow these systems to be taken on board an airplane as carry-on baggage, though their high power demand meant that they could not be used in flight.
 The integrated CRT display made for a relatively heavy package, but these machines were more portable than their contemporary desktop equals.
 Some models had standard or optional connections to drive an external video monitor, allowing a larger screen or use with video projectors.

 IBM PC-compatible suitcase format computers became available soon after the introduction of the PC, with the Compaq Portable being a leading example of the type.
 Later models included a hard drive to give roughly equivalent performance to contemporary desktop computers.

-The development of thin plasma display and LCD screens permitted a somewhat smaller form factor, called the "lunchbox" computer.
+The development of thin plasma display and LCD screens permitted a somewhat smaller form factor, called the lunchbox computer.
 The screen formed one side of the enclosure, with a detachable keyboard and one or two half-height floppy disk drives, mounted facing the ends of the computer.
 Some variations included a battery, allowing operation away from AC outlets.